1. Home

 • 1888 - Wilhelm Hallwachs described the physics of photovoltaic cells.
 This became known as the Hallwachs Effect, which occurs when a negatively charged body in a vacuum is released after being exposed to ultraviolet radiation.

 Our look at solar energy history continues into the 20th and 21st centuries with ongoing advancements in solar panels.
-With multiple theories in hand that proved the potential of solar power, the history of solar panels includes the development of solar-powered devices that soon followed.
+With multiple theories that proved the potential of solar power, people advanced solar technology in the following year..

 • 1916 - Jan Czochralski invented a method of creating single crystals of metal.
 This served as the basis for the semiconductor wafers that are still used today in electronics like solar cells.